d2l-ai/d2l-en/chapter_computer-vision/kaggle-cifar10.md

     reorg_test(data_dir)
 ```

+Here we only set the batch size to 4 for the small-scale sample of the dataset.
+When training and testing
-We only set the batch size to $4$ for the demo dataset.
-During actual training and testing, the complete dataset of the Kaggle competition should be used and `batch_size` should be set to a larger integer, such as $128$.
-We use $10\%$ of the training examples as the validation set for tuning hyperparameters.
+the complete dataset of the Kaggle competition,
+`batch_size` should be set to a larger integer, such as 128.
+We split out 10% of the training examples as the validation set for tuning hyperparameters.

 ```{.python .input}
 #@tab all